moorhen-coot/Moorhen/README.md

 The sources of CCP4, Coot, Privateer, FFTW, and GSL are not included.
 They are downloaded and (possibly) patched by the running the `get_sources` script, which is part of the build process of this project.

-The following libraries are compiled to Web Assembly:
+The following libraries/programs are compiled to Web Assembly:
 * libccp4 (bzr)
 * clipper (bzr)
 * ssm (bzr)
 * mmdb2 (bzr)
 * ccp4srs (bzr)
 * rvapi (bzr)
+* gesamt (bzr)
 * privateer MKIV
 * Coot 0.9.6
 * fftw 2.1.5